m00nlight/m00nlight.github.io/_posts/2018-02-14-automatic-dataset-preliminary-analysis-in-mathematica.md

 a much higher rate of murder like criminal, while the south east part of US like California has much higher rate of motor vehicle theft.

+This tool does not intend to eliminate all kind of work in exploring a dataset, something like data cleaning, make the dataset a proper format is still need to be done by people.
+But at least it can help me to quick explore the dataset and help me to identify what need some further analysis for more deep insight.

 [1]: https://www.tableau.com
 [2]: https://www.qlik.com/us/
 [3]: https://archive.ics.uci.edu/ml/datasets/abalone